The Cinema Cafe

 TCM's current monthly schedule can be confirmed by clicking on any of the above images.
 For those who live in parts of the U.S. other than the western region, the time zone can be adjusted in the upper right-hand corner of TCM's programme.

-For anyone with even the slightest interest in sophisticated crime dramas this next, very rarely shown 1976 French film is not to be missed.
+For anyone with even the slightest interest in sophisticated crime dramas this next film, very rarely shown 1976 Neo-noir from France, is not to be missed.
 It is based on the novel The Big Clock by Kenneth Fearing which noir fans might correctly surmise was turned into the 1948 classic film by the same name starring Ray Milland.
 Fearing's novel was adapted again for 1987's No Way Out with Kevin Costner.
 Police Python 357, however, is in a completely different class than either of the aforementioned films because of its sharply defined central characters, their magnified personal and occupational connection concerning, and unorthodox responses to, the enveloping murder at hand.

 Stars Yves Montand, Simone Signoret, François Périer, and Stefania Sandrelli are mesmerising thanks in large part to Alain Corneau's efficient direction.
 Police Python 357, a monster of a neo-noir, is Hidden Gem #5, guaranteed to rivet viewers to their seats with the aftereffect one would expect from the titular device.
 This explosive firearm will go off Friday, August 24 at (late evening) 12:15 am PST.